leeyuiwah-sl/dundry/README.md

 ## Todo

-1. Consider using Dependency Injection
+1. Use Dependency Injection

+2. Refactor common setting in gradle scripts of sub-systems